vivshaw/zettel/pages/project valuation.md

+---
-tags:: management, finance, financial management
+tags: management, finance, financial management
+---

 - two sides of justifying a project:
 	- **value proposition:** why should the customer buy it?